TL;DR -- Our gal, Queen Anne, gifted us with the Georges through her family. Do we ever stop to thank them?

 Now, with respect to the one of the time of Mather/Dudley quarreling, we had the First of these conflicts.
 Remember, Dr. Frank noted that at the Third one, the 4th generation (our label) was trained by the Crown and later turned against the Crown with the 5th generation bearing the brunt of it all.
 Wait, the populace had lots of impact, too.
 We will tell those tales as we learn them.

 BTW, George III is a cousin of Anne (a Stuart, as was his great-grandmother), so that is one connection.

-This is the conflict where Deerfield, MA was attacked.
-And, those families were out of the eastern part.
+This was the conflict where Deerfield, MA was attacked.
+And, those families had moved out west from the eastern part.
 We just looked at Maine where people went and some returned due to conflicts.
 We have mentioned a few families in these posts.
 Now, we mentioned Deerfield as the Neal's look at The History of New England had a brief look at that.
 Many were killed; over hundred souls taken north as captives.

 - Queen Anne's War

 - Deerfield, MA

 - History of Deerfield, MA